Sarah Kuttner: Biography

 In 2009 Kuttner released her first novel Mängelexemplar, which dealt with the topic of depression.
 The film Too Hard to Handle (2016) is based on the book.
 In November 2011, her second book Wachstumsschmerz was released.
 Kuttner's second novel is about the pains of growing up.

 In 2006 Kuttner accepted her first and so far only acting job, providing the German voice of "Red" in the dubbed version of the movie Hoodwinked!.

-Beginning 11 November 2007 she will start hosting a weekly radio show, Kuttner & Kuttner together with her father Jürgen Kuttner, on Radio Eins in Berlin.
+Beginning 11 November 2007 she started hosting a weekly radio show, Kuttner & Kuttner together with her father Jürgen Kuttner, on Radio Eins in Berlin.

 In 2011 Kuttner hosted a talk show called "Ausflug mit Kuttner" of which three episodes where shot.
 In this show she interviewed celebrities while going on typical Sunday trips with them.